Links to videos, lyrics and Wikipedia biographies of the music and artists of the time.

 I am + article + noun.
-Articles are little words that point out Nouns.
-They tell us that there will be a Noun ahead in the sentence.
+Articles point out Nouns.
+They tell us there will be a Noun ahead in the sentence.
 Articles are A, AN, THE.
-Nouns are words that name a person, a place, a thing, an idea, a feeling or an action.
+NOUNS are words that name a person, a place, a thing, an idea, a feeling or an action.
 Any word we use to name something is a Noun.

-THE is used to point out a definite noun, the only one of its kind, a special one.
+THE points out a definite noun, the only one of its kind, a special one.

 Example: "I am the driver" In this group, I am the only one who can drive or who is responsible for driving.

-Example: If I say "I am the doctor.", I mean that I am the only doctor here on this case or in this situation.
+Example: If I say "I am the doctor.", I mean that I am the only doctor here, or the Doctor who is in charge.

 Example: "I am a driver."
 There are other drivers; I am just one of them.